 …that backlit displays can cause harm to the human eye whereas an electronic paper type of screen on a screenreader does not.

-The first question
+The answer first

-So now you might be thinking… but why does using a smartphone or an iPad all day feel tiring then?
-Does it really not matter if a surface was backlit or reflecting light from elsewhere?
+Then why does using a smartphone or an iPad all day feel so tiring?
+Does it really not matter if the surface was backlit or reflecting light in the room?

 [ Image credits: www.nkcf.org]